paketo-buildpacks/libdependency/README.md

 The role of `GenerateMetadataFunc` is to take in a single version and generate all the associated metadata for it.
 That way `NewMetadata` can assemble the `metadata.json` file containing all new metadata for all new versions.

-TODOs:
-- Increase test coverage
-- Bring in test cases from `dep-server` for `retrieve/licenses.go` and `retrieve/purl.go`.
-- Bring in common decompression functions from `dep-server` for extracting licenses